 The loan from KfW IPEX-Bank was also subject to the future energy consumption of the data centre.
 How do you save electricity?

 The energy consumption of data centres is generally high, because the servers need to be cooled 24 hours a day, particularly during peak periods.
 That cannot be avoided but we can reduce energy consumption with clever spatial planning.
 In the imminent expansion we are also placing great importance on an efficient interplay between server racks and air conditioning technology.
 That simplifies maintenance and saves energy.
 In addition, we will primarily work with an evaporative cooling system.
 This technology has already proven its worth in the "Biere I" construction phase, allowing us to forego the energy-intensive air conditioning for around 300 days a year.
 We only require support from cooling units on the warmest days - around 70 a year.
 With this method, we use around 30 per cent less energy than a data centre with conventional cooling technology.

 The centre in Biere was only completed in 2014, but not even three years later, server performance has more than doubled.
 Why?

 It is true that we are registering increasing demand for server capacity and we believe that it will continue to grow in the future.
 Regardless of whether you register as a customer of an online shop or document your jogging performance with a smartphone app, a world without big data is barely conceivable.
 The question, which arises for us is: How do we protect our data, some of which extends far into the realm of personal privacy, in the future?
 It is a challenge and I believe we are finding the right answers in Biere - in terms of IT and the environment.

 What will you do when the data centre has reached capacity once again?

 We have reserved space for further expansions to cope with this eventuality.
 Whether and how quickly we break ground on the next phase of construction depends on business development.

-Published on KfW Stories: Thursday, 1 June 2017
+Published on KfW Stories on 1 June 2017